Operate running systems

 Example: Configuring network interfaces using the

-command:nmcli connection modify <interface-name> ipv4.method manual ipv4.addresses <IP>/<subnet>
+nmclicommand:nmcli connection modify <interface-name> ipv4.method manual ipv4.addresses <IP>/<subnet>nmcli connection up <interface-name>Explanation: The

 These examples cover some essential commands for operating running systems, including process management, system and service management, and network configuration.
 By practicing these commands and understanding their usage, Marcos can effectively operate and manage Linux systems during his RHCE exam.